sanger/sequencescape-client-api/README.markdown

       ::Sequencescape::Api::ConnectionFactory.default_url = 'http://server:port/api/1/'
     end

-If you need to set more options on the initial API construction simply define a method called `extra_options` in your ApplicationController and return a hash containing them (symbol keys please).
+If you need to set more options on the initial API construction simply define a method called `api_connection_options` in your ApplicationController and return a hash containing them (symbol keys please).

 In your model controller you can now do: